LaMitaOne/JoltPhysics4Delphi/README.md

   Exe and sample project included

   Latest Changes:

+ v0.51:

+    Corrected spawn and phantom (ghost preview) positions for all shapes to rest accurately on the ground.
+    Added Prism shape (stPrism).
+    Implemented an icon bar at the top of the popup menu for quick spawning.
+    Added new right side pagecontrol with scene / engine tab.
+    Added checkboxes for Frustum/Distance Culling.
+    Added FPS Combobox.

  v0.5:

      Native Context Popup: Replaced VCL PopupMenu with a fully native Raylib 2D popup ("Delete" / "Duplicate") rendered directly inside the 3D viewport.